 Do you remember those old spy films where a secret agent had to fish for information by secretly tracking his enemies and listening to their conversations?
 A spy knew how to bug someone’s phone without being noticed, which fascinated the audience.

 One of the reasons is to protect a child who uses the Internet from online predators.
 Researchers say that 89% of grooming and sexual abuse toward kids takes place in online chat rooms and via instant messengers, such as Facebook, Snapchat, Tinder, and others.

 If you want to know how to install a bug in a cell phone, note that bugging is illegal.
-Instead, you can consider using a parental control app to keep an eye on your kid’s online communication.
+Instead, you can use a parental control app to monitor your kid’s online communication.
 And if you suspect that a predator has tapped your kid’s phone, this article will help you find it out.

 Table Of Contents

 What Is Bugging and How to Bug a Cell Phone?

-Cell phone bugging is a type of tracking someone’s mobile device without them knowing.
-Bugging includes intercepting another person’s conversations and messages without their consent.
+Cell phone bugging is tracking someone’s mobile device without them knowing.
+It includes intercepting another person’s conversations and messages without their consent.

 What if I Need to Bug a Phone That Belongs to My Kid?

 If you are afraid that your child is in danger of being groomed or harassed online, you can monitor their online activity by using official monitoring software.
-For example, you can install a parental control app, such as mSpy, on your child’s phone and monitor their online activity right from your device remotely.
+For example, you can install a parental control app, such as mSpy, on your child’s phone and remotely monitor their online activity from your device.

 mSpy is legal monitoring software.
-With its help, you can find out if your kid communicates with online predators or cyberbullies.
-The app allows to read your kid’s social media chats, track their locations, view multimedia files, check out visited web pages, and more.
+This app helps you uncover whether your child is interacting with online predators or facing cyberbullying.
+It lets you read your child’s social media conversations, track their whereabouts, view photos and videos, check visited web pages, and much more.

 How to Tell if Your Cell Phone Is Being Bugged?